Separation anxiety and fear of strangers when children are starting child care

 Many babies and children are happy and comfortable about starting child care.

-But many babies and children have some less positive responses too:
+Some babies and children have other feelings too:

 - Separation anxiety: this is when children get upset when you leave them.
 Separation anxiety peaks around 14-18 months, although older children can experience it too.

-Separation anxiety and fear of strangers are normal parts of child development, and many babies and children go through these feelings to some extent.
+Fear of strangers and separation anxiety are typical aspects of child development, and many babies and children go through these feelings to some extent.
 This is the same whether children go to child care or not.

 The difficulty is that the time in child development when separation anxiety and fear of strangers happen is often the time when parents are thinking about going back to work and starting child care.

-So if your baby or child is starting child care and experiencing separation anxiety and fear of strangers, it’s not your fault – it’s just how babies develop.
+So, if your baby or child is starting child care and experiencing separation anxiety and fear of strangers, it might help to remember that this is just how babies develop.

-Separation anxiety and fear of strangers at child care: what you can do
+What to do about separation anxiety and fear of strangers at child care

 Try not to worry.
 Children usually adjust as the new faces in their care setting become familiar.
 It just might take some children a little longer than others.

-It’s also good to spend some time with your child before you leave him alone.
-In the early weeks of child care, try leaving your child for just short periods, and building up to a whole day.
+And in the early weeks of child care, it’s best to take things slowly.
+If you can, start with short days and stay with your child.
+Then try leaving your child for just short periods, and build up to a whole day.

 There are a few other things that affect the way your child might feel about and respond to starting child care:

-- Trusting, caring relationship with educators and carers: these relationships help your child respond well to child care.
+- Trusting, caring relationships with your child’s educators: these relationships help your child respond well to child care.

 - The child care setting: if the setting is like other places your child is familiar with, your child might feel more comfortable.

-- Your child’s experiences of being cared for outside your immediate family: these experiences give your child practice in building relationships and help her learn that you’ll always come back.
+- Your child’s experiences of being cared for outside your immediate family: these experiences give your child practice in building relationships and help your child learn that you’ll always come back.

-- Your child’s temperament: this affects the way your child responds to change, including a new child care setting.
+- Your child’s temperament: this affects the way your child responds to changes, including changes like a new child care setting.

-- Your child’s personal preferences: for example, your child might feel more comfortable if the setting’s routines are a good fit for the way he likes to be fed, comforted and soothed.
+- Your child’s personal preferences: for example, your child might feel more comfortable if the setting’s routines are a good fit for the way your child likes to be fed, comforted and soothed.

 - The number of days your child is in care: children attending fewer days a week have less time to get familiar with and comfortable in their new setting.

-You can’t change things like your child’s age or temperament or how fast she forms new relationships.
+You can’t change things like your child’s age or temperament or how fast your child forms new relationships.
 And you probably don’t want to change things like how many days your child is in care.
-But there are other things you can do if you think your child really isn’t settling in at child care.
-A big part of this will be sharing information and ideas with educators.
+But there are other things you can do if you think your child isn’t settling in at child care.

 Your feelings about starting child care